extremeheat/protodef-protobuf/examples/grpc/README.md

 grpc-status: 0 (0=OK, others=error codes)
 ```

 That's it!
-The complex part (Protocol Buffer serialization) is handled by `protodef-protobuf`.
+The complex part (Protocol Buffer serialization) is handled by `protodef-protobuf` and the framing can be easily managed with existing ProtoDef types.

 ## Files in This Example